nithya-kumar/CSC510_F17_Project/DESIGN.md

 ```
 USECASE 2: Creation and assignment of tasks

 The second use case is for the admin i.e. the team lead to create and assign tasks to the different team members.
+The admin will be responsible for deciding and uploading the concrete deliverables for each sprint cycle as well as deciding the sprint time.
 1 Preconditions
   The admin is the only person who can directly assign and configure the bot
   The admin should have a GitHub and slack account as well